condeagustin/Maze/README.md

 In order to provide such input you can do it in any of these 2 ways:

-1. Go to Maze/Maze/Program.cs edit the attributes defaultMapFile, defaultStartPoint, defaultEndPoint and run the program from Visual Studio 2017, or...
+1. Go to Maze/Maze/Program.cs, change the values of attributes defaultMapFile, defaultStartPoint, defaultEndPoint and run the program from Visual Studio 2017, or...

 2. Go to Maze/Maze/bin/Release/, edit and run the file Program.bat like this: